China Hotels Reservation

 Athens Olympic champion Laure Manaudou finished last. ?

-Rebecca Adlington (L) of Great Britain celebrates with teammate, bronze meDalist Joanne Jackson after the final of women's 400m freestyle at the Beijing 2008 Olympic Games in the National Aquatics Center, also known as the Water Cube in Beijing, China, Aug.
+Rebecca Adlington (L) of Great Britain celebrates with teammate, bronze medalist Joanne Jackson after the final of women's 400m freestyle at the Beijing 2008 Olympic Games in the National Aquatics Center, also known as the Water Cube in Beijing, China, Aug.
 11, 2008.
 Rebecca Adlington won the gold with 4 minutes 3.22 seconds.
 (Xinhua/Fei Maohua)

 11-Aug-2008 -